Voronenko/lamp-box/README.md

 ### Prepare
 Checkout or fork repository.
 Run ./init_vagrant.sh to install vagrant plugins if you do not have them already.

 Adjust .projmodules to include project repositories you are going to wrap.
-If necessary, implement recipe to configure some specific project environment.
+If necessary, implement ansible recipe to configure some specific project environment which go beyond installing php extensions.

 Run ./init.sh to clone necessary project repositories.
 Do not remove "public/ansible_developer_recipes" project, because it is required for environment setup.